Working with cards in Otper

 Add a card from any list and give it a specific title.
 Keep the scope narrow: one task, request, bug, decision, or deliverable per card.
 This keeps ownership, due dates, and reporting meaningful.

-Add the members responsible for the work, set start and due dates where there is a real commitment, and apply labels consistently.
-Labels can represent priority, workstream, customer, type, risk, or any other signal your team uses to filter and report work.
+Unowned work is the most common reason a card stalls: nobody is late, because nobody was responsible.
+Assign members as soon as the card exists so every item in the queue has a name against it.
+Set start and due dates where there is a real commitment, and apply labels consistently — priority, workstream, customer, type, risk, or any other signal your team filters and reports on.

 Use the description for context and checklists for the steps that must be completed before the card is done.
 For structured board-specific information, use custom fields so the data stays consistent across cards.